engrlakshmi/Multi-Agent-Researcher-/README.md

 Note: The container must be able to connect to your local Ollama server, so you may need to expose its API port (11434).

 📜 Example Usage
-Enter:
-Latest AI news August 2025
+Enter:Latest AI news August 2025

 The app:
 1. Cleans the query
 2. Searches DuckDuckGo